-The status of step-down plans on the Refuge follows.
+The status of step-down plans on the refuge follows.
 This draft incorporates by reference those that are up-to-date.
 Chapter 2 provides more information about the additional step-down plans needed and their schedule for completion.

 The following step-down plans have been completed, and apply to all eight refuges in the Eastern Massachusetts NWR Complex.
+An updated Fire Management Plan that will include Nantucket NWR is scheduled to be completed in 2011.
+Please see appendix F for general fire program direction.

-- Fire Management Plan (FMP)-completed in 2003 - Avian Influenza Surveillance and Contingency Plan-completed in 2007 - Hurricane Action Plan-completed in 2009
+- Avian Influenza Surveillance and Contingency Plan-completed in 2007 - Hurricane Action Plan-completed in 2009, updated in 2010